 The Architecture of Dolmabahçe Palace

-The palace with its ground floor is a three-storey building.
-It has 46 halls and 285 rooms.
-The palace interior has been designed by the French decorator Sechan, who was the designer of the Paris Opera.
-So, interior decoration and the style of furniture are firmly reminiscent of those of the French palaces and villas.
+The palace is a three-story building with 46 halls and 285 rooms.
+Its interior, designed by French decorator Sechan, reflects the style of French palaces and villas.

 What to see in Dolmabahçe Palace?